infojunkie/infojunkie/README.md

 <div style="border: 1px solid grey;">

-<em>I'm currently available for hire as a software consultant</em>.
+<b>I'm currently available for hire as a software consultant</b>.
 I do well with the following:
 - Designing systems, from proof of concepts to scalable cloud deployments
 - Leading and growing small, remote development teams using simple processes and tools
 - Deep-diving into conceptual problems and learning to apply the state of the art to produce innovative solutions